A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Introduction

-Numerous linear and nonlinear control approaches have been applied to multi-rotors, including PID~\cite{huang2009aerodynamics,sangyam2010autonomous}, feedback linearization~\cite{mokhtari2005robust,voos2009nonlinear,lee2009feedback}, backstepping~\cite{chitrakaran2005vision,madani2007backstepping}, adaptive control~\cite{huang2010adaptive,fang2011adaptive,diao2011nonlinear}, and model predictive control (MPC)~\cite{tzoumanikas2020nonlinear,bouffard2012learning} to name a few.
-Linear methods are effective near the hover configuration, but can experience degraded performance during aggressive maneuvers.
-Feedback linearization is sensitive to sensor noise as well as model uncertainty~\cite{lee2009feedback}, but results in a linear system which is simple to analyze.
-Adaptive control and backstepping are often combined to enable a nonlinear adaptive control design~\cite{huang2010adaptive,lee2011adaptive}.
-This enables unknown system parameters to be estimated during operation to reduce the effect of model uncertainty.
-MPC enables excellent tracking performance and can achieve aggressive maneuvers~\cite{tzoumanikas2020nonlinear}, but at the cost of computational complexity.
+In this paper, we focus on implementing EHGOs on highly dynamic systems using the context of multi-rotor drones.
+We choose a multi-rotor drone as our example system because of its broadening applications.
+Much work has been devoted to studying multi-rotor UAV control design; see~\cite{papachristos2018modeling,kumar2012opportunities} for a survey.
+Numerous linear and nonlinear control approaches have been applied to multi-rotors, including PID~\cite{huang2009aerodynamics}, feedback linearization~\cite{voos2009nonlinear,lee2009feedback}, adaptive backstepping control~\cite{huang2010adaptive,lee2011adaptive}, and model predictive control (MPC)~\cite{nguyen2021model}to name a few.
+Linear methods are effective near the hover configuration but can experience degraded performance during aggressive maneuvers.
+Feedback linearization is sensitive to sensor noise as well as model uncertainty~\cite{lee2009feedback}, but results in a linear system that is simple to analyze.
+Adaptive backstepping control design~\cite{huang2010adaptive,lee2011adaptive} enables unknown system parameters to be estimated during operation to reduce the effect of model uncertainty.
+MPC enables excellent tracking performance and can achieve aggressive maneuvers~\cite{nguyen2021model}, but at the cost of computational complexity.

 Additionally, many linear and nonlinear approaches are subject to reduced performance in the presence of model uncertainty and external disturbances~\cite{thanh2018quadcopter}.
-This motivates the use of robust methods which can overcome certain classes of disturbances utilizing observers~\cite{thanh2018quadcopter,kim2018robust} or adaptive approaches to estimate model parameters online~\cite{lee2011adaptive,diao2011nonlinear}.
+This motivates the use of robust methods which can overcome certain classes of disturbances utilizing observers~\cite{thanh2018quadcopter,kim2018robust} or adaptive approaches to estimate model parameters online~\cite{lee2011adaptive}.
 The magnitude of disturbance that can be canceled may depend on the control gains, which can be tuned using an adaptive gain scheduling approach~\cite{thanh2018quadcopter}.

-Several methods of trajectory generation have also been developed for multi-rotors.
-Methods applying motion primitives to generate feasible trajectories~\cite{mueller2015computationally,li2019autonomous} have been explored and extended specifically to utilize reinforcement learning~\cite{li2019autonomous}.
-Computationally efficient methods which can be implemented and updated in real-time have been developed to design trajectories that also meet dynamic feasibility constraints~\cite{brescianini2018computationally}.